certbot/certbot/docs/contributing.rst

 Authenticators
 --------------

-Authenticators are plugins designed to solve challenges received from the ACME server.
+Authenticators are plugins designed prove that this client deserves a certificate for some domain name by solving challenges received from the ACME server.
 From the protocol, there are essentially two different types of challenges.
 Challenges that must be solved by individual plugins in order to satisfy domain validation (subclasses